 PORTLAND--- Fr.
 Kevin Hughes, S.J., parochial vicar of Our Lady of Hope Parish in Portland, will offer a signed Mass on the third Sunday of each month at St. Pius X Church, located on 492 Ocean Avenue in Portland, at 9 a.m.
 The next celebration is Sunday, February 21.
 All are welcome at the Masses, particularly members of the deaf community, to join in prayer either in person or via livestream at www.ladyofhopemaine.org.

-Just days after being ordained to the priesthood, Fr.
-Kevin Hughes, S.J., (pictured) arrived in Maine to serve as parochial vicar of Our Lady of Hope Parish in Portland.
-He brought energy and enthusiasm along for the ride, as well as valuable experience working with a special community.
+Earlier this fall, Fr.
+Hughes arrived in Maine to serve as parochial vicar of Our Lady of Hope Parish.
+He brought energy and enthusiasm along for the ride, as well as valuable experience working with this special community.

 “I first became interested in learning American Sign Language (ASL) as a Jesuit novice after attending a sign-interpreted Mass in Syracuse, New York,” said Fr.
 Hughes.
 “The beauty of the language, especially in prayer, initially made me want to begin learning the language.”

 Fr.
 Hughes attended Gallaudet University in Washington, D.C. to begin studying ASL in 2010.
 Gallaudet is a federally chartered private university for the deaf and hearing-impaired.

 “I have since worked with deaf Catholic communities in St. Louis, Missouri; Rochester, New York; and Toronto, Ontario, where I also served as a deacon in the St. Francis de Sales deaf ministry,” said Fr.
 Hughes.

 To the excitement of the local deaf community, Portland will soon be added to the list.